gnujedi/comm-setup/README.md

 * Fast.
 The Signal protocol is designed to operate in the most constrained environment possible.
 Using Signal, messages are instantly delivered to friends.
 * Speak Freely - Make crystal-clear phone calls to people who live across town, or across the ocean, with no long-distance charges.

-You can use [https://silence.im/](Silence.im) if you want for text messages.
-It's a fork of the messaging part of Signal.
-It doesn't require Google dependencies.

 ### How to set it up

 1. Go to the Google Play Store and install Signal